 In connection with the distribution of FNT stock by FNF, we issued two \$250 million intercompany notes payable to FNF (the "Mirror Notes"), with terms that mirrored FNF's existing \$250 million 7.30% public debentures due in August 2011 and \$250 million 5.25% public debentures due in March 2013.
 Following issuance of the Mirror Notes, we filed a Registration Statement on Form S-4, pursuant to which we offered to exchange the outstanding FNF notes for notes we would issue having substantially the same terms and deliver the FNF notes received to FNF to reduce our debt under the Mirror Notes.
 On January 17, 2006, the offers expired, with \$241.3 million aggregate principal amount of the 7.30% notes due 2011 and the entire \$250.0 million aggregate principal amount of the 5.25% notes due 2013 validly tendered and not withdrawn in the exchange offers.
-Following the completion of the exchange offers, we issued a new 7.30% Mirror Note due 2011 in the amount of \$8.7 million, representing the principal amount of the portion of the original Mirror Notes that was not exchanged, of which \$6.6 million remains outstanding at June 30, 2006.
-Interest on the Mirror Notes accrues from the last date on which interest on the corresponding FNF notes was paid and at the same rate.
-The Mirror Notes mature on the maturity dates of the corresponding FNF notes.
+Following the completion of the exchange offers, we issued a new 7.30% Mirror Notes that was not exchanged, of which \$6.6 million remains outstanding at June 30, 2006.
+Interest on the Mirror Notes accrues from the last date on which interest on the corresponding FNF notes.
 Upon any acceleration of maturity of the FNF notes, whether upon redemption or an event of default of the FNF notes, we must repay the corresponding Mirror Note.